-Effective beginning in fiscal year 2014, by statute the Commonwealth is required to allocate, to the SRBT, a portion of revenue received under the Master Settlement Agreement with tobacco companies, increasing from 10% in fiscal year 2014 to 100% by fiscal year 2023.
-In fiscal year 2017, 10% of tobacco settlement proceeds or approximately \$25 million was allocated to the SRBT.
-The percentage of proceeds to be transferred to the SRBT in fiscal year 2017 was set at 10%, overriding existing statute.
+Effective beginning in fiscal year 2014, by statute, the Commonwealth is required to allocate, to the SRBT, a portion of revenue received under the Master Settlement Agreement with tobacco companies, increasing from 10% in fiscal year 2014 to 100% by fiscal year 2023.
+In fiscal years 2018 and 2017, 30% and 10%, respectively, of tobacco settlement proceeds or approximately \$73 million and \$25 million was allocated to the SRBT.
+The percentage of proceeds to be transferred to the SRBT in fiscal years 2018 and 2017 was set at 30% and 10%, respectively, overriding existing statute.

 The Massachusetts General Laws governing employer contributions to SRBT determine whether entities are billed for OPEB costs.
 Consequently, SRBT developed an effective contribution methodology which allocates total actual contributions among the employers in a consistent manner (based on an employer's share of total covered payroll).
-The College is required to contribute based on Massachusetts General Laws; the rate was 8.92% of annual covered payroll for the fiscal year ended June 30, 2018.
-The College contributed \$71,712 for the fiscal year ended June 30, 2018, which is equal to 100% of the required contribution for the year.
+The College is required to contribute based on Massachusetts General Laws; the rate was 8.79% and 8.92% of annual covered payroll for the fiscal year ended June 30, 2019 and 2018, respectively.
+The College contributed \$35,084 and \$71,712 for the fiscal year ended June 30, 2019, and 2018, respectively, which is equal to 100% of the required contribution for the year.